Don't Start Now: Live performances

+Awards

 Impact and legacy

 "Don't Start Now" is considered to be the start of what would become a revival for disco music in 2020.
 At the time of its release, top 40 radio had been dominated by downtempo urban-styled music, and the song was one of very few dance tracks.
 Due to this, the song was also thought to have started a new wave of disco-oriented music in radio format.
 Some suspected that the song served as a "refuge" for some listeners during the COVID-19 pandemic as they were unable to attend hangouts with other individuals.
 Its bullet point lyricism was used as an instructional meme for social distancing protocols associated with the pandemic.
-It was included on the soundtracks of Love Island, Love, Victor, Riverdale and Resident Evil.
+It was included on the soundtracks of Love Island, Love, Victor, Riverdale, Just Dance 2021 and Resident Evil.
 The video game Fortnite also used the song in its soundtrack, where a dance created by Filipino TikTok user Hannah Kaye Balanay was used as an emote.
-Various vocal parts from the song were sampled by vaporwave group Death%27s Dynamic Shroud for their track “See Me” from their 2021 album Faith in Persona.
+Various vocal parts from the song were sampled by vaporwave group Death's Dynamic Shroud for their track “See Me” from their 2021 album Faith in Persona.

 Several artists have covered "Don't Start Now".
 American singer Hayley Williams covered it for BBC Radio 1's Live Lounge in February 2020, along with her song "Simmer".
 The cover was categorised as an R&B song with jazz elements; it retained the funk elements of the original but used sultry and raspy vocals, backed by drums.
 American band Echosmith performed an indie rock rendition of the song for a Billboard live at home concert, along with a cover of Coldplay's "Fix You".
 Australian rapper Illy performed a rap over the song that addresses social distancing, the Australian government's COVIDSafe app, and Call of Duty: Modern Warfare.
 For Spotify Singles, Ingrid Andress recorded the song, converting it into an upbeat country ballad.
 On The Masked Singer, "Don't Start Now" was a part of Chloe Kim's setlists.
 In Dancing with the Stars and Strictly Come Dancing, actress Anne Heche and television presenter Clara Amfo both performed a cha-cha-cha dance to the song on each show, respectively.